-- Higher approval rates and lower interest rates-The CFPB reported that a study by Upstart of its data using a methodology specified by the CFPB, showed that our Al model approves 27% more borrowers than high-quality traditional lending models with a 16% lower average APR for approved loans.36 Our analyses suggest that our loan offers have improved significantly over time relative to those of competitors.37 - Superior digital experience-Whether consumers apply for a loan through Upstart.com or directly through a bank partner's website, the application experience is streamlined into a single application process and the loan offers provided are firm.
-In the fourth quarter of 2019, approximately 70% of Upstart-powered loans were instantly approved with no document upload or phone call required, an increase from 0% in late 2016.
-Such automation improvements were due in large part to improvements to our AI models and the application of such models to different aspects of the loan process, including data verification and fraud detection.
+- · Higher approval rates and lower interest rates-The CFPB reported that a study by Upstart of its data using a methodology specified by the CFPB, showed that our Al model approves 27% more borrowers than high-quality traditional lending models with a 16% lower average APR for approved loans.
+48 Our analyses suggest that our loan offers have improved significantly over time relative to those of competitors.49 - Superior digital experience-Whether consumers apply for a loan through Upstart.com or directly through a bank partner's website, the application experience is streamlined into a single application process and the loan offers provided are firm.
+In % of Upstart-powered loans were instantly approved with no document upload the third quarter of 2020, approximately or phone call required, an increase from 0% in late 2016.
+Such automation improvements were due in large part to improvements to our Al models and the application of such models to different aspects of the loan process, including data verification and fraud detection - 48 - Ficklin and Watkins; see the section titled "Industry, Market and Other Data."
+Since 2017, Upstart has used a third-party service to perform quarterly comparative studies of the interest rates offered for Upstart-powered loans versus the interest rates offered by six other companies offering personal loans online.